 Despite the wind that still took place, much to the delight of hundreds of people.
 Many were out on the promenade, others watched from their own gardens and living room windows.

->

-> Rossall Beach Residents & Community Group have provided an Automatic External Debrillator (AED) adjacent to the shingle beach at Cleveleys for use by the public.
+Rossall Beach Residents and Community Group provided an Automatic External Defibrillator (AED) adjacent to the shingle beach at Cleveleys for use by the public.

->

-> Your chance of surviving a heart attack is significantly improved with early CPR and defibrillation and without this, a person’s chance of surviving will decrease by 7-10% for every minute that treatment is delayed.
+Your chance of surviving a heart attack is significantly improved with early CPR and defibrillation and without this, a person’s chance of surviving will decrease by 7-10% for every minute that treatment is delayed.

 The UK Resuscitation Council suggests that a defibrillator should be available wherever medical treatment is more than 5 minutes away.
 Our beach is always such an incredibly busy place and next to an area of dense housing, so being able to provide this facility is a wonderful benefit to the many hundreds of visitors and local residents.